Spiritspeak/AATtools/README.md

 the difference between condition 1 and condition 0; and if it’s an interaction term, the beta is equivalent to a double-difference score.
-The variance among betas is then compared to the overall variance within betas.
-The reliability computed by `q_reliability` thus represents the ratio between between-subjects variance and within-subjects variance, where 0 means there is equal variance within and between subjects, and 1 means the bias scores are entirely accurate.
-Despite its exact nature, `q_reliability` is less representative of your actual experimental data, because it does not use the exact algorithms and outlier rejection rules that the researcher used - it does not model, for example, the inherent variability that is caused by outlier rejection.
+The variance among betas is then compared to the overall variance within betas. `q_reliability2()` computes the within- and between-subjects variance without performing any regressions and is thus faster and more accurate.
+It allows for the computation of reliability for single or double mean difference scores, as well as any difference scores standardized by the participant’s standard deviation.
+The reliability computed by `q_reliability()` and `q_reliability2()` represents the ratio between between-subjects variance and within-subjects variance, where 0 means there is equal variance within and between subjects, and 1 means the bias scores are entirely accurate.
+These functions do not factor in variability caused by the outlier rejection rules that the researcher used; therefore, they cannot model the confidence intervals for the reliability coefficient.

 ``` r
 dataset_relevant <- erotica[erotica$is_irrelevant==0,]